LunarG/VulkanSamples/layers/README.md

 debug and validation purposes.
 One or more VK entry points can be defined in your Layer library.
 Undefined entrypoints in the Layer library will be passed to the next Layer which may be the driver.
-Multiple layer libraries can be chained (actually a hierarchy) together. vkGetGlobalLayerProperties and vkGetPhysicalDeviceLayerProperties can be called to list the available layers and their properties.
+Multiple layer libraries can be chained (actually a hierarchy) together. vkEnumerateInstanceLayerProperties and vkEnumerateDeviceLayerProperties can be called to list the available layers and their properties.
 Layers can intercept Vulkan instance level entry points in which case they are called an Instance Layer.
 Layers can intercept device entry  points in which case they are called a Device Layer.
 Instance level entry points are those with VkInstance